Rank Centrality: Ranking from Pair-wise Comparisons: Main Results

 \end{lemma}

 {\bf Synthetic data.} To begin with, we generate data synthetically as per a BTL model for a specific choices of scores.
-A representative result is depicted in Figure.~\ref{fig:experiment}: for fixed $\numitems=400$ and a fixed $\upbound=10$, it shows how the error scales when varying two key parameters -- varying the number of comparisons per pair with fixed $d=10\log\numitems$ (on left), and varying the sampling probability with fixed $k=32$ (on right).
+For a given $n$ and $b$, the scores are chosen such that the ratio between two consecutive scores are fixed to be $b^{1/n}$, i.e. $w_1= b^{(1-n)/2n}$, $w_2=b^{(3-n)/2n}$, $w_3=b^{(5-n)/2n}$ etc. A representative result is depicted in Figure.~\ref{fig:experiment}: for fixed $\numitems=400$ and a fixed $\upbound=10$, it shows how the error scales when varying two key parameters -- varying the number of comparisons per pair with fixed $d=10\log\numitems$ (on left), and varying the sampling probability with fixed $k=32$ (on right).
 This figure compares performance of Rank Centrality with variety of other algorithms.
 Next, we provide a brief description of various algorithms that we shall compare with.

 {\em Regularized Rank Centrality.} When there are items that have been compared only a few times, the scores to those items might be sensitive to the randomness in the outcome of the comparisons, or even worse the resulting comparisons graph might not be connected.
 To make the random walk irreducible and get a ranking that is more robust against comparisons noise in those edges with only a few comparisons, one can add regularization to Rank Centrality.
 A reasonable way to add regularization is to consider the transition probability $P_{ij}$ as the prediction of the event that $j$ beats $i$, given data $(a_{ij}, a_{ji})$.
 The Rank Centrality, in non regularized setting, uses the Haldane prior of Beta$(0,0)$, which gives $P_{ij} \propto a_{ij}/(a_{ij}+a_{ji})$.
 To add regularization, one can use different priors, for example Beta$(\varepsilon,\varepsilon)$, which gives